Google Drive: Storage scheme revisions

 On April 24, 2012, Google Drive was introduced with free storage of 5 GB.
 Storage plans were revised, with 25 GB costing $2.49/month, 100 GB costing $4.99/month and 1 TB costing $49.99/month.

 Originally, Gmail, Google Docs, and Picasa had separate allowances for free storage and a shared allowance for purchased storage.
 Between April 2012 and May 2013, Google Drive and Google+ Photos had a shared allowance for both free and purchased storage, whereas Gmail had a separate 10 GB storage limit, which increased to 25 GB on the purchase of any storage plan.

 In September 2012, Google announced that a paid plan would now cover total storage, rather than the paid allocation being added to the free; e.g. a 100 GB plan allowed a total of 100 GB rather than 115 GB as previously.

 In May 2013, Google announced the overall merge of storage across Gmail, Google Drive and Google+ Photos, giving users 15 GB of unified free storage between the services.

 In March 2014, the storage plans were revised again and prices were reduced by 80% to $1.99/month for 100 GB, $9.99/month for 1 TB, and $99.99/month for 10 TB.
 This was much cheaper than competitors Dropbox and OneDrive offered at the time.

 In 2018, the paid plans were re-branded as "Google One" to emphasize their application beyond Google Drive, along with the addition of a $2.99/month plan for 200 GB, and increasing the $9.99 plan to 2 TB at no additional charge.

 On November 11, 2020, Google announced that it would discontinue unlimited storage for files stored using Google Docs file formats (including the Docs format, but excluding Sites) in Drive along with photos and videos uploaded to Google Photos using its "saver" (originally "High quality") setting.
 The update was announced to come into effect on June 1, 2021.
-Before June 1, all documents and compressed photos uploaded on Google's online storage were not be counted under the 15 GB cap.
+Photos uploaded using the "saver" quality setting before June 1, as well as Google Docs, Sheets, and Slides files that were not modified after June 1, continued to be exempt from storage quotas.

 In September 2021, Google added a 5 TB storage plan priced at $24.99/month.